About the Panel

 Who we recruit

-- A national sample of school districts sampled with probability proportional to the square root of size (based on student enrollment)
+- A national sample of school districts sampled with probability proportional to the square root of size (based on student enrollment);

-For simplicity, we refer to these as districts/CMOs.
-Depending on the topic of a survey, RAND may email different job-titled staff in ASDP-enrolled district/CMOs.
 Survey results from participating ASDP members are weighted to national characteristics of school districts based on National Center for Education Statistics data.

-How we recruited the panel
+How we recruit the panel